Longwood Avenue station

 The Longwood Avenue station is a local station on the IRT Pelham Line of the New York City Subway.
-It is served by the 6 train at all times and is located at Longwood Avenue and Southern Boulevard in the Longwood neighborhood of the Bronx.
+Located at Longwood Avenue and Southern Boulevard in the Longwood neighborhood of the Bronx, it is served by the 6 train at all times.
+The <6> train skips this station when it operates.

 The station opened in 1919 as part of an extension of the Pelham Line of the Interborough Rapid Transit Company, and had its platforms extended in the 1960s.
 Further renovations were completed in 2019 and 2020.

 History

 This station opened on January 7, 1919 as part of the extension of the Pelham Line from Third Avenue–138th Street to Hunts Point Avenue.
 The extension was completed by the Interborough Rapid Transit Company as part of the Dual Contracts with the New York City.

 From October 28, 2019 to December 2019, the northbound platform was temporarily closed for repairs.
 From February 3, 2020 to April 10, 2020, the southbound platform was similarly temporarily closed for repairs.